mayankmetha/microservices-demo-with-docker/readme.md

 # Microservices Demo with Docker

-This is a demo on the concept of microservices using docker.
-In this demo we make use of 3 docker containers.
-In these containers, only one is accessable by end user, while the rest of the containers will serve on a specific restAPI base path.
-The user will request for url `http://localhost:8080/`, and app0 container will serve the request.
-When the url changes to `http://localhost:8080/s1/`, app1 container will serve the request.
-Each container doing a specific service.
-In this case app-web mapping the url to the container services acting as web servers from user side, but is a nginx proxy service technically.
-Similarly, app0 and app1 being web services to user, but are web servers based on nodeJS running on different domains/servers technically.
+In this demo, we will make use of 3 docker containers.
+One docker container (app-web) will be accessible by enduser.
+The other two containers will be running NodeJS REST web services.
+To reach these services we will be making use of path-based routing, i.e., if the user requests for URL `http://localhost:8080/`, then the app0 container will serve the request, but, if the user requests for `http://localhost:8080/s1/`, app1 container will serve the request.

+The app-web container is a ngnix proxy that maps the URLs to the containers (app0 and app1). app0 and app1 are web servers running nodeJS and they may be running on different domains/servers.

+To achieve this, we will make use of docker networking, specifically a bridge network.
+Bridge networks are used when your applications run in standalone containers that need to communicate.
+In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.
+The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks cannot communicate directly with each other (source: [1](https://docs.docker.com/network/bridge/)).
+User-defined bridges provide automatic DNS resolution between containers.

 ## List of containers

 - app0 -> this is a microservice that will run at GET /
 - app1 -> this is a microservice that will run at GET /s1
-- app-web -> this will run a linking microservice that runs at localhost:8080
+- app-web -> this will be a ngnix proxy at localhost:8000

+## Create a docker bridge network

+- `docker network create my-network`

-## Start app0
+## Build and start app0

+- `cd service0`
-- `docker build --target app0 -t app0 .`
+- `docker build -t demo/app0 .`
-- `docker run -d --name service0 app0`
+- `docker run -d --network my-network --name service0 demo/service0`

-## Start app1
+## Build and start app1

+- `cd service1`
-- `docker build --target app1 -t app1 .`
+- `docker build -t demo/app1 .`
-- `docker run -d --name service1 app1`
+- `docker run -d --network my-network --name service1 demo/service1`

-## Start app-web
+## Build and start app-web

+- `cd app-web`
-- `docker build --target proxy -t app-web .`
+- `docker build -t demo/app-web .`
-- `docker run -d -p 8080:80 --link service0:service0 --link service1:service1 --name proxy app-web`
+- `docker run --network my-network -p 8000:80 demo/app-web`